 Your application will be assessed by a panel of composers and performers who will consider its artistic merit and practical suitability for the intended performers.
 The panel’s decision is final.

-It is hoped that the award can be announced in late October 2022.
+It is hoped that the chosen composer can be announced in late October 2022.

 What will I deliver?